Skip to content

 Why does it matter?

-The authors of this study found that there were few significant differences between GPR and PCR patients in terms of their demographics and EDCIs.
-The risk differences which were presented as “significant” in the paper were not clearly correlated to the clinical significance.
+The authors of this study found few significant differences between GPR and PCR patients in terms of their demographics and EDCIs.
+The risk differences presented as “significant” in the paper were not clearly correlated to clinical significance.
 Given the results, the authors question whether a strategy of diverting “low-urgency” PCR patients to GPs would materially help the issue of overcrowding of EDs.

 Clinically Relevant Bottom Line:

-This paper challenges our perception of “GP-appropriate” patient population.
-The paper raises a couple of interesting points: firstly, the triage categorisation was devised to determine temporal priority to medical care, and is NOT a measure of appropriateness for ED attendance; secondly, most parents thought their child’s condition warranted ED presentation, so their attendance to a GP may not have necessarily meant avoidance of ED presentation.
-Larger, multi-centre studies may be useful in further confirming these findings and strategies should be directed at properly equipping EDs to provide the paediatric care requested by both GPs and parents/carers.
+This paper challenges our perception of the “GP-appropriate” patient population.
+The paper raises a couple of interesting points: firstly, the triage categorisation was devised to determine temporal priority to medical care and is NOT a measure of appropriateness for ED attendance; secondly, most parents thought their child’s condition warranted ED presentation, so their attendance to a GP may not have necessarily meant avoidance of ED presentation.
+Larger, multi-centre studies may be useful in further confirming these findings.
+Strategies should be directed at properly equipping EDs to provide the paediatric care requested by both GPs and parents/carers.

 Reviewed by: Jennifer Moon